 What is the big deal with melatonin?
 Not only is it a signaling molecule to our core circadian rhythm genes, it also acts as an antioxidant inside our cells and regulates insulin levels overnight.
 So a lack of melatonin is thought to be one reason why light at night is linked to increased rates of breast cancer and diabetes.

 Research Studies on Blue Blocking Glasses Show:

-A 2009 study published in the in the journal Chronobiology International and titled "Amber lenses to block blue light and improve sleep: a randomized trial" used 20 adults who normally have trouble sleeping to test the effects of amber colored lenses to block blue light at night.
+A 2009 study published in the journal Chronobiology International and titled “Amber lenses to block blue light and improve sleep: a randomized trial” used 20 adults who normally have trouble sleeping to test the effects of amber-colored lenses to block blue light at night.
 Half of the participants wore the amber glasses and the other half of the group wore yellow safety glasses.
-After a one week long baseline assessment, the participants wore the glasses for 3 hours before sleep for two weeks.
+After a one-week baseline assessment, the participants wore the glasses for 3 hours before sleep for two weeks.
 They were instructed not to remove the glasses until they had turned out the lights each night because even a short exposure to blue light will suppress melatonin.
-The results of the study showed that quality of sleep rating for those wearing the blue blocking glasses rose by about 3 points (from about 4.5 to 7.5) but there was no improvement in quality of sleep for the control group wearing yellow glasses.
+The results of the study showed that quality of sleep rating for those wearing the blue-blocking glasses rose by about 3 points (from about 4.5 to 7.5) but there was no improvement in the quality of sleep for the control group wearing yellow glasses.

-Lots of studies, showing the same result: improved sleep, increased melatonin production at night.
+Conclusion: Lots of studies, showing the same result: improved sleep, increased melatonin production at night.
 There is no downside here.
-Get some blue blocking glasses and sleep well!
+Get some blue-blocking glasses and sleep well!